duoncode/boiler/docs/rendering.md

 $engine->render('blog', ['value' => 13]);
 ```

-This can for example be used to implement themeable or customizable templates
+This can, for example, be used to implement themeable or customizable templates
 where you provide a default set of templates which can later be partially or
-completely overriden by a theme or similar.
+completely overridden by a theme or similar.

 You can force to render *blog* from the `templates` directory if you use
 namespaces.
 See the next section on how this is accomplished.